Project

 #9

-Updated by Flole Systems about 4 years ago
+Updated by Flole Systems over 4 years ago

 @Tom W: That's the only way this can be handled at the moment.
 Sure, we can accept any bug report and not care about it then but that doesn't make it any better.
 If issues in master are found that are considered major they will be backported.